SFDO-Tooling/CumulusCI/docs/robot.md

 By creating a collection of reusable custom keywords, we can create this DSL for testing Salesforce apps.

-Let\'s create a new Robot test that includes a custom keyword called `Create a test Contact`, which creates a `Contact` record and then saves the data for this record in a test variable.
-Save this code in a file named `custom_keyword.robot` in the `tests` folder of your project\'s repository.
+Let's create a new Robot test that includes a custom keyword called `Create a test Contact`, which creates a `Contact` record and then saves the data for this record in a test variable.
+Save this code in a file named `custom_keyword.robot` in the `tests` folder of your project's repository.

 ```robotframework